trushilpatel29/home-lab/group-policy/README.md

 | gpresult path not found in PowerShell | %userprofile% is CMD syntax, not PowerShell | Used full path |

 ## Key Concepts Learnt
 - Password policy can only be set via Default Domain Policy or Fine-Grained Password Policies
 - Difference between User and Computer Configuration
 - Difference between Policies (enforced) and Preferences (changeable)
 - User Configuration policies must be linked where user accounts are located
 - Security Filtering controls which users/computers a GPO applies to
 - GPO troubleshooting using gpupdate and gpresult
 - Environment variable syntax differs between Command Prompt and PowerShell

 ## AI Tools Used
-Claude AI (Anthropic) used as a troubleshooting and learning aid throughout this project including diagnosing GPO application issues and explaining Group Policy concepts.
+Claude AI used as a troubleshooting and learning aid throughout this project including diagnosing GPO application issues and explaining Group Policy concepts.
 All solutions were tested, verified and understood independently.

 ## Full Documentation
 Complete writeup with screenshots available at: